knpuniversity/symfony2-series/knpu/episode1/installation.rst

 -------------------------------------

 Go back to the Symfony.com download page and copy the ``create-project`` Composer command.
-Change the target directory to say statwarsevents and the last part to say ``@stable``.
+Change the target directory to say starwarsevents and the last part to say ``@stable``.
 This is the version number and ``@stable`` is a neat way of making sure we get the latest and greatest.